About

 place in Kandall Kingsley's beautiful and mysterious garden.
 Much to

-to be wed the brooding Edvard Lunt, a celebrated foreign novelist
+plans to marry the brooding Edvard Lunt, a worldly artist twice her

-over twice her age.
-The elegant Kandall does not think the match to
+age.
+The elegant Kandall does not think the match to be at all

-be at all suitable.
-Flora, Pandora's wry older sister, due to give
+suitable.
+Flora, Pandora's wry older sister, who is expecting a child

-birth at any moment, and married to the affable and handsome Jonsey,
+at any moment, and married to the affable and handsome Jonsey, plots

-Lawrence who has come to wed the couple has secret hopes and
+kind-hearted Reverend Lawrence who has come to wed the couple has

-desperate secrets sure to interfere with the impending union!
+secret hopes and desperate secrets sure to interfere with the

-Throughout this wildly funny and moving play the characters struggle
+impending union!
+Throughout this hilarious and moving play the

-heroically with the impossibility of finding an allegiance between
+characters struggle heroically with the impossibility of finding an

 Impossible Marriage premiered in 1998 by the famed